-Most learning experience designers put a lot of thinking into developing elearning products, but receive very little feedback on how the learners are using the products and whether the training meets the learning objectives.
-Yet, most would love to have an option to learn about the learners’ behavior in the courses, the way learners interact with the slides, how the lessons are being completed, etc.
+Most learning experience designers put a lot of effort into developing elearning products, but receive very little feedback on how the learners use the products and whether the training meets the learning objectives.
+Yet, most would love to have an option to learn about the learners’ behavior in the courses, how the learners interact with the slides, how the lessons are being completed, etc. While this is a highly desirable feature, only a few elearning companies offer it to their clients.
+And here’s why.

-Until recently, the ability to keep track of various metrics without having an LMS was not something that most elearning developers had.
-Of course, the two major authoring tools, Articulate Storyline and Adobe Captivate, work with industry-standard reporting options, such as AICC, SCORM, TinCan.
-But they can rarely offer something more than showing the final score and attempts it took to complete the quiz.
+Until recently, the ability to keep track of various metrics without having an LMS such as Moodle or Blackboard, fo example, was not something that most elearning developers had.
+Of course, the two major authoring tools, Articulate Storyline and Adobe Captivate, work with industry-standard reporting options, such as AICC, SCORM, Experience API.
+But they can rarely offer anything more than showing the final score and attempts it took to complete the quiz.
 Not to mention that an instructional designer with no access to the LMS would not be able to take advantage of even that low level of reporting.

-Fortunately, once the Data Cloud widget was released by Cluelabs, every elearning developer working in Articulate Storyline or Adobe Captivate has gained the ability to capture and save a wide range of metrics generated during the learning process.
+Fortunately, once the Data Cloud widget was released by Cluelabs, every elearning developer working in Articulate Storyline or Adobe Captivate has gained the ability to capture and save a wide range of metrics generated when the users interact with an elearning course.

 What’s even more exciting, the is no longer a need to rely on the LMS to capture and store the data.
 Any elearning developer can create a data table using the Stencil by Cluelabs interface, use it to capture the learning metrics, view records online, remove unwanted entries, etc.